olukareem/AP-Weather/README.md

 #### Libraries

-> Use this section to list all supporting libraries and their role in the project.

 |     Library      | Description                                |
 | :--------------: | :----------------------------------------- |
 |   React Router   | _Lorem ipsum dolor sit amet, consectetur._ |